rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ## <a id='configure' class='anchor' href='#configure'>Configure a RabbitMQ Instance</a>

-To configure a RabbitMQ instance, open `definition.yaml` or edit the the configuration in place by running:
+To configure a RabbitMQ instance, open `definition.yaml` or edit the configuration in place by running:

 <pre class='lang-bash'>
 kubectl edit rabbitmqcluster definition